-A few days ago, I spent a small amount of Bitcoin (in the range of $5 US in value).
+A few days ago, I confided into my CFD trader friend, who advised me to spend a small amount of Bitcoin (in the range of $5 US in value).
 The transaction took nearly 30 hours to confirm.
 This was because I elected to pay only the minimal “miner fee” (about 25 cents, or about 5% of the amount I wanted to spend — 1% would be a better target in my opinion).

 To survive and thrive over the long term, a cryptocurrency is going to have to be used as a medium of exchange by regular people buying regular things at regular stores.
 This means that transactions have to be confirmed quickly and that the fees involved have to be attractive versus PayPal and credit cards.

 Recently, transactions on the Bitcoin blockchain have slowed waaaaaaaay down for people who are unwilling to pay fairly high “miner fees.”
 The (as non-technical as possible) explanation of that term:

 Bitcoin is created (“mined”) by people (“miners”) who run computer software that keeps track of Bitcoin transactions (“updates the blockchain ledger”).
 The miners are rewarded with a bit of the newly created Bitcoin and with miner fees.

 As more and more people use Bitcoin, more and more computer power is required to update the blockchain ledger.
 Transactions with the minimum fees included go to the back of the line and are taking longer and longer to process.